flashlight/flashlight/docs/source/installation.rst

 Dependencies
 ------------

-flashlight can be built with either a CUDA, CPU (coming soon), or OpenCL (coming soon) backend.
+flashlight can be built with either a CUDA, CPU (in development), or OpenCL (coming soon) backend.
 Requirements vary depending on which backend is selected.

 - For all backends, `ArrayFire <https://github.com/arrayfire/arrayfire/wiki>`_ >= 3.6.1 is required. flashlight has been tested with `ArrayFire 3.6.1 <https://github.com/arrayfire/arrayfire/releases/tag/v3.6.1>`_.
 - The following dependencies are `downloaded, built, and installed automatically` with flashlight: